 (a) zero, if Market Participant p:

-i. is the Electricity Generation Corporation; or
+i. is Verve Energy; or

 ii. was issued no Dispatch Instructions or was issued instructions described by either (c) or (d) for the Trading Interval t;

 or the sum of:

 (b) subject to clause 6.17.7, the sum amount determined using the following formula, where RP is the quantity in the Facility’s Resource Plan and MS is the quantity in the Facility’s Metered Schedule over all Scheduled Generators and Dispatchable Loads registered by the Market Participant of the following amounts for Trading Interval t,: